 Some of our customers actually find wearing a girdle addictive, and many wear them all day for shaping, support and the confidence boost it gives them.

-How to Wear a Vintage Girdle: Step-by-Step
+How to Fit & Wear a Vintage Girdle: Step-by-Step

 Girdles should be snug but not painful.
 You want shaping, not restriction.
-Always check size charts—vintage-inspired lingerie often runs smaller than high-street brands. - Step Into It, Don’t Pull Overhead
+Always check size charts—vintage-inspired lingerie often runs smaller than high-street brands.

 Sit down, move around—ensure nothing pinches or rides up.
 A well-fitted girdle should feel secure but allow you to breathe and bend. - Layer Your Clothing On Top